 The water is used during the growing season and then stored in a large retention pond during the winter months for use in the spring.
 This contributes to their efforts to create zero waste.

 The hops and yeast used at Bench Brewery are put into a tank that holds all of the remnants of the treatment process including effective organics that have been stripped out of the water.
 They use this organic material from the purification process, as well as the spent hops and yeast, to create a nutrient-rich slurry that is applied to their hops field, orchard, fruit farms and vineyards as fertilizer.

 All of their spent grains from brewing are given to a local farmer who uses it to feed his livestock year-round.
 This is yet another major contribution to their zero-waste efforts.
 Bench Brewing even offers four battery car chargers onsite in their parking lot available to customers and neighbors passing by the brewery.

 In the future, Bench Brewing is excited to be exploring solar panels for their rooftops to generate renewable energy for their manufacturing process.
 They also hope to achieve a 4:1 ratio for wastewater to beer production to further conserve water usage and shrink their water footprint.
 As farmers, the Bench Brewing team experiences the need for sustainability every day and are certainly doing their part to make it a number one priority in all aspects of their work!

-If you didn’t appreciate beer before, you sure will now thanks to the sustainable efforts our brewery partners are taking to make the world a healthier place.
+If you didn’t appreciate beer before, you sure will now thank the sustainable efforts our brewery partners are taking to make the world a healthier place.